 Getting to Bequia with kids is a journey.
 But it’s so worth it.
-As I’ve mentioned elsewhere, our Bequia family vacation may go down as one of our best.
+As I’ve mentioned elsewhere, our Bequia family vacation may go down as our best.

-You can reach Bequia by flying to St. Vincent and then enjoying a 1-hour ferry crossing to Bequia (schedule here).
+Bequia is only one-hour from Saint Vincent by ferry.
+So one way to reach Bequia is by flying to St. Vincent and then enjoying the ferry crossing (schedule here).
 We chose this option and started our Bequia vacation watching the silhouette of dolphins jumping next to the setting sun.
 The kids were tired, but suitably impressed.

-From Barbados or St. Lucia, Bequia is 30-minute flight on SVG Air or Mustique Air.
+Bequia can also be reached by a 30-minute charter flight from either Barbados or St. Lucia.
+You can look for flights on SVG Air on Mustique Airways or on Grenadine Air.
 Or, you ca “fly in style” on Bequia Air’s 9-seat island hopper.

 Getting Around Bequia With Kids